harfbuzz/boring-expansion-spec/iso_docs/WG03-beyond-64k-glyphs-2024-01e.md

 | Offset32 | axisIndicesList | Offset to CFF2-style INDEX format array of TupleValues , from start of VARC table header                      |
 | Offset32 | glyphRecords    | Offset to CFF2-style INDEX format array containing VarCompositeGlyph records, from start of VARC table header |

-The *coverage* table shall identify by glyphID all glyphs for each glyph for which this ‘VARC’ table contains a VarCompositeGlyph record in glyphRecords.
+<span id="anchor-175"></span>For any given glyphID, the coverage table
+may provide an index into the varCompositeGlyphList INDEX where the corresponding VarCompositeGlyph record is stored.
+If the glyphID is not found in the coverage table, there is no VarCompositeGlyph for the given glyphID.

 The glyphRecords shall be arranged by coverage index.

 The *varStore* subtable stores the variations of axis values and transform values that are referenced in the individual Variable